jjtorroglosa/byhand/README.md

 # Introduction

-Byhand:hand: is an interpreted minilanguage written in Python that enables you to specify processes that requires some manual (non automated) tasks.
+Byhand :hand: is an interpreted minilanguage written in Python that enables you to specify processes that requires some manual (non automated) tasks.
 These tasks can gradually evolve into automated tasks as people write scripts to automate specific steps.
 This allows you to start with a list of manual tasks